teresa2625/colors-challenge-frontend/README.md

 # Project Title: Color Challenge
-Table of Contents
-Overview
-Technologies Used
-Project Setup
-Prerequisites
-Running the Backend
-Running the Frontend
-Adding New Color Strategies
-Implemented Features
-API Endpoints
-Testing
 ## Overview
 This project is a Color Swatch Generator that allows users to generate random colors using different color strategies (RGB and HSL).
 Users can also add their own custom color strategies through a user-friendly frontend interface.
 The backend is built with Node.js, and the frontend uses React.